Skip to main content

 }

-Configuring Rest API in Live Helper Chat
+Configuring the REST API in Live Helper Chat

-Create a new Rest API by navigating to
+Create a new REST API by navigating to:

-System configuration > Live help configuration > Rest API Calls
+System configuration > Live help configuration > REST API Calls

-Bot configuration in Live Helper Chat
+Bot Configuration in Live Helper Chat

-Default trigger configuration
+Default trigger configuration:

-Inten parser - searches our bot for an action
+Intent parser - searches our bot for an action

 stock_price

-Conversation example
+Conversation example: